 *Applications will be reviewed on a rolling-basis, and this posting will remain open until a qualified candidate is identified.

-CDC Office and Location: A research opportunity is currently available in the Center for Surveillance, Epidemiology and Laboratory Science (CSELS) at the Centers for Disease Control and Prevention (CDC) in Atlanta, Georgia.
+CDC Office and Location: Two research opportunities are currently available in the Center for Surveillance, Epidemiology and Laboratory Science (CSELS) at the Centers for Disease Control and Prevention (CDC) in Atlanta, Georgia.

 The Centers for Disease Control and Prevention (CDC) is one of the major operation components of the Department of Health and Human Services.
 CDC works to protect America from health, safety and security threats, both foreign and in the U.S. Whether diseases start at home or abroad, are chronic or acute, curable or preventable, human error or deliberate attack, CDC fights disease and supports communities and citizens to do the same.

-Mentor(s): The mentor for this opportunity is Miguel Torres-Urquidy (email@example.com).
+Mentor(s): The mentor for this opportunity is Erik Knudsen (email@example.com).
 If you have questions about the nature of the research please contact the mentor(s).

 Anticipated Appointment Start Date: As soon as a qualified candidate is identified.
 Start date is flexible and will depend on a variety of factors.